danstoner/learnpythonthehardway/README.md

 learnpythonthehardway
 =====================

-samples and code exercises from learnpythonthehardway
+samples and code exercises from learnpythonthehardway.org